 Enforced for the Tech-Priests in Dark Heresy, who quite simply cannot improve their Fellowship stat (unless they take a certain career choice on creation), and who have upgrades available that automatically reduce it.

-Some of V's later actions imply that no mattern how smart V is, V's a bit lacking in the wisdom department.
+V's are Strength and Charisma, fittingly for a Squishy Wizard and Insufferable Genius.
+Some of V's later actions also imply that in spite of having high Intelligence, V's a bit lacking in the wisdom department.

 Roy's seems to be Dexterity, if only because all his other traits are above average.